richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

   - **Industry Benchmark Hardening**: apply guides from the Center for Internet Security and other standards

 <!-- ------------------------- ------------------------- -->

 ### Compliance

-Here is the fully updated **Compliance** section with your requested content merged in — no unnecessary changes:

----

-### Compliance